NTIA/webrtc-4-qos/README.md

 1. Start the Apache server by typing: `sudo apachectl start`
 2. Open a new tab or window for the Terminal, `cd` into the `Sites` folder and type: `node serve_index.js`
+3. Open your browser (preferably Chrome or Firefox) and type `localhost` in the url bar at the top.

+We now have Apache serving the main index page and Node will be serving all the WebRTC pages and signaling.